-- o Topics are chosen from a presented list. - A calendar of due dates for the steps in the research project is given to each student.
+- o The topic is your personal career goal.
+Details will be provided in class. - A calendar of due dates for the steps in the research project is given to each student.
 (This keeps you on track and spreads out the research project avoiding undue stress.
-It helps you stay on track so you will have the project completed in a timely manner.) - o Items assigned for the research project must be done on time to earn credit. - o Items assigned for the research project must be done in order. - Only one assigned item is accepted at a time.
+It helps you complete the research project in a timely manner.) - o Items assigned for the research project must be done on time to earn credit. - Items assigned for the research project must be done in order. - Only one assigned item is accepted at a time.
 If an item is late, it may be presented in class.
 The item following must be presented in the next class, or after class in my office.
 Each item must be approved before completing the next assignment.
-(Two or more assigned items may not be presented at one time.) - Late items earn 1 point. - All the prep work, (Items leading to the paper itself) must have been accepted and approved in order before the paper may be submitted through Canvas. - Mid-Term and Final Exam are each worth 100 points. - The mid-term date is announced in advance.
-(See Class Calendar).
-If missed, unless the student is hospitalized, it may not be made up. - o The Final is given once.
-(See Calendar) If missed, it may not be made up. - Grades are available through Canvas 24/7
+(Two or more assigned items may not be presented at one time.) - Late research prep items earn 1 point. - All the prep work, (Items leading to the paper itself) must have been accepted and approved in order before the paper may be submitted through Canvas. - Late papers, when prep work completed, lose 5 points for each day late. - Mid-Term and Final Exam are each worth 100 points. - o The mid-term date is announced in advance.
+(See Class Calendar). - o If missed, unless the student is hospitalized, the mid-term may not be made up. - o The Final is given once.
+(See Calendar) If missed, it may not be made up.
+The student will be given an incomplete grade. - Grades are available through Canvas 24/7